by K.M. Richards

 James L. Loper went on to oversee the Academy of Television Arts & Sciences until his retirement in 1999.
 He died at his Pasadena home July 8, 2013 at age 81; the cause of his death was not revealed.

-KLCS is relinquishing its license for digital channel 19 as part of the spectrum auction and will be sharing KCET's transmitter afterwards; the transition is presently scheduled to take place no later than January 23, 2018.
+KLCS relinquished its license for digital channel 19 as part of the spectrum auction and now shares KCET's transmitting facilities; the transition took place April 23, 2018.

 Site concept © Clarke Ingram.
 Site design by K.M.
 Richards.